-Irena was born on March 24, 1934 in Poland.
-As a child, she was deported to Siberia with her parents (Leontyna and ?) and sister Kazia.
+Irena was born on 24 March 1934 in Butyny, Poland.
+As a child, she was deported to Siberia with her parents (Leontyna Kozłowska and Józef Sliwinski) and sister Kazimiera.
 Irena does not remember the place they ended up in, but her father worked cutting trees, and her mother worked in the kitchen.
 Irena and her sister attended Russian kindergarten.

 Released on ‘amnesty’, the family made their way to the southern USSR where the Polish Army was being formed.
 They were not provided any transportation, so they had to fend for themselves.
 Her father took on the role of leader at this time – he got everyone together, he found food for everyone, he found work for them on the journey, he took care of all the arrangements necessary.